Going with the Grain

 Initially, the project was only meant to be a one year thing, Toby adds.
 “It was playful, about playing at being farmers.
 But a year in I realised ‘hang on, this is all about building a local food system’”.
 Meanwhile, the war in Ukraine brought the world’s dependence on Ukrainian wheat increasingly to peoples’ minds.

 The second year’s harvest was a bit more mechanised, using some machines Toby has collected to speed up the process (on Zoom, he shows me a water-powered mill he is working on for the 2023 harvest).
-Harvest Day 2022 took place in Transition group’s new Rock Mill Centre community hub.
+Harvest Day 2022 took place at the town’s Rock Mill Centre community hub.

 Since the project began it has also catalysed a local wheat beer, as well as ‘Wild Flaxen Heart’ a group working in parallel to grow flax for a ‘Home Farm tweed’.
 While finding enough volunteers remains a perennial challenge, the seeds for the 2023 harvest are already in the ground, mostly winter varieties sown in September for harvesting the following year.